Skip to main content

 Intent

-Provide a way to access the elements of an aggregate object sequentially without exposing its
+The Iterator pattern provides a way to access elements of an aggregate object sequentially without exposing its underlying representation.

 Explanation